Migrating information about COF purchases and payment card tokens

 • The merchant is responsible for double debits.

-Prior to the information migration, the ecommpay specialists and the merchant's specialists agree on the date for payment processing with the use of the migrated information to start.
-In order to avoid double debits (via the two acquirers), the merchant should ensure that the processing of payments via the other acquirer will be terminated by the agreed date.
+Prior to the data migration, the ecommpay specialists and the merchant's specialists agree on the date for payment processing with the use of the migrated information to start.
+In order to avoid double debits (via the two acquirers), the merchant should ensure that the processing of payments via the previous acquirer will be terminated by the agreed date.

 Migration workflow